bjohnson05/cmsi3630/Classwork/minihackathon01/README.md

 # Compilation Notes

-Your program must compile from the command line or terminal using the following invocation:
+Your program must run from the command line or terminal using the following invocation to use three disks:
 <pre>
-   $ javac *.java
+   $ python towers 3
 </pre>

 Do not submit any IDE specific files and in the interest of simplicity do not use packages for this assignment.
-If your program does not compile using the command mentioned above you will receive no credit.
+If your program does not run using the command mentioned above you will receive no credit.

 # Additional Development Notes